ouardaw/quantum-vs-classical-supernova-classification/README.md

 Given that classical ML works well for astronomical transient classification, what would it take for quantum ML to be competitive?

 This is a technology-fit evaluation, not an astronomy optimization task.
-I used real PLAsTiCC data as a realistic testbed to understand where near-term quantum ML helps — and where it does not.
+I used real PLAsTiCC data as a realistic testbed to understand where near-term quantum ML helps—and where it does not.

 ⸻

-🧪 Methodology Overview
+🧪 Methodology Overview (What We Implemented Today)

-I implemented parallel, production-quality pipelines:
+I implemented parallel, consistent pipelines with leakage-safe evaluation:

-	•	Classical ML
+Classical ML (Baselines)
-	•	Logistic Regression
+	•	Logistic Regression (scaled)
-	•	Random Forest
+	•	Random Forest (raw)
-	•	CatBoost
+	•	CatBoost (raw)
-	•	Soft-voting ensemble
+	•	Soft-voting ensemble (LR + RF + CatBoost)

-	•	Quantum ML
+Quantum ML (Near-term QML)
-	•	3-qubit variational quantum classifier
+	•	3-qubit variational quantum classifier (VQC)
 	•	Qiskit EstimatorQNN
-	•	COBYLA optimizer
+	•	COBYLA optimizer (gradient-free)

-Both approaches were trained and evaluated on the same dataset, using consistent splits and metrics.
+	•	StatevectorEstimator (V2 primitive) for noiseless simulation (no deprecation warnings)

+✅ Leakage-Safe Design (Key Fix)

+To avoid unintentionally “peeking” at the test set, the final pipelines follow this order:

+split → select features (train only) → fit preprocessing (train only) → apply to test → train → evaluate

+This applies to:
+	•	correlation-based feature selection
+	•	outlier clipping (p1/p99)
+	•	conditional log transform
+	•	scaling (standardization or angle mapping)
+	•	threshold selection (done on train only for the quantum model)

 ⸻